101companies/101worker/README.md

 If your module derives resources, also have a look at the [meta101 library](libraries/meta101), which provides the interface for doing that.
 The API is documented and has examples for you.

+Also, please use [environment variables](configs/env) instead of hard-coding paths or URLs.

 # Cycles